buildwithgrove/path/envoy/README.md

 - `FetchAuthDataSync`
 - `StreamAuthDataUpdates`

-Forking the PADS repo is the easiest way to get started, though any gRPC server implementation that adheres to the `gateway_endpoint.proto` service definition should suffice.
+> 💡 **TIP:** Forking the PADS repo is the easiest way to get started, though any gRPC server implementation that adheres to the `gateway_endpoint.proto` service definition should suffice.

 ## 6. Rate Limiter

-Rate limiting is configured through the [`/envoy/ratelimit.yaml`](./ratelimit.yaml) file.

-The default throughput limit is **30 requests per second** for GatewayEndpoints with the `PLAN_FREE` plan type.

 ### 6.1.
 Rate Limit Configuration